 5.112.
-For a nuclear fuel cycle R&D facility, the safety analysis should be performed iteratively with the development of the design with the following objectives:
+For a nuclear fuel cycle R&D facility, the safety analysis should be performed iteratively with the development of the design, with the following objectives:

-- (a) That doses to workers and the public during operational states do not exceed dose limits and are as low as reasonably achievable, in accordance with Requirement 9 of SSR-4 [1]; - (b) That doses to workers and the public during and following accident conditions remain below acceptable limits and are as low as reasonably achievable in accordance with Requirement 9 of SSR-4 [1]; - (c) That appropriate operational limits and conditions are developed in accordance with Requirement 57 and paras 9.27-9.37 of SSR-4.
+- (a) Doses to workers and the public during operational states do not exceed dose limits and are as low as reasonably achievable, in accordance with Requirement 9 of SSR-4 [1]. - (b) Doses to workers and the public during and following accident conditions remain below acceptable limits and are as low as reasonably achievable, in accordance with Requirement 9 of SSR-4 [1]. - (c) Appropriate operational limits and conditions are developed, in accordance with Requirement 57 and paras 9.27-9.37 of SSR-4 [1].